gasparl/expapp/docs/TUTORIAL.md

 search for, for example, “n2” or “\[n2\]” (without quotes) to find the relevant functions or lines of code in the given script files.
 The GitHub repository can be searched directly too (e.g., as
-<https://github.com/gasparl/expapp/search?q=n2>; link here to the numbers throughout the tutorial).
+<https://github.com/gasparl/expapp/search?q=n2>; linked here to the numbers throughout the tutorial).

 Due to its technical nature and despite not going into great detail (and not dwelling on advanced methods such as eye-tracking or 3D